espressomd/espresso/maintainer/walberla_kernels/Readme.md

 format_ek_kernels
 mv ReactionKernel*.{cpp,h} $(git rev-parse --show-toplevel)/src/walberla_bridge/src/electrokinetics/reactions/generated_kernels/
 ```

+The code generation is not deterministic, therefore the list of changes might
+be quite large.
+If you only adapted a few lines in a specific template file,
+then you only need to commit the corresponding output files.

 WARNING: The code generation sorts the arguments alphabetically by symbol name.
 If you rename something, you may have to adapt the order of arguments in the